topdeveloper1219/topdeveloper1219/README.md

 - Learning about AI and machine learning

 ## Contact
-- Email: kanjirohonda@gmail.com
+- Email: topdeveloper1219@gmail.com
-- Discord: Honda
+- Discord: GentleMan
 <!---
 CryptoNinja1205/CryptoNinja1205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.